Integralist/gist-archiver/docs/go-backend.md

 1. **Initialization**: The `main` function starts by creating the necessary output directories.
 1. **Channels**: Two buffered channels are created to manage the flow of data between concurrent stages:
    - `gistDetailChan`: To pass `GistDetail` objects from the API fetcher to the file processors.
-   - `indexEntryChan`: To pass `IndexEntry` objects from the processors to the final index generator.
+   - `indexEntryChan`: To pass `IndexEntry` objects from the processors to the final index aggregator.
+   - `searchIndexEntryChan`: To pass `SearchIndexEntry` objects for the client-side search index.
 1. **Goroutines**: The application launches several goroutines to work in parallel:
    - A single **fetcher goroutine** fetches gist details from the GitHub API and sends them into `gistDetailChan`.
 Once all gists are fetched, it closes this channel.
    - A pool of **processor goroutines** reads from `gistDetailChan`.
 Each worker processes one gist at a time (generating its Markdown and HTML pages) and sends an `IndexEntry` into `indexEntryChan`.
-   - A single **indexer goroutine** collects all `IndexEntry` items from `indexEntryChan`.
-Once the channel is closed, it sorts the entries by date and generates the final `index.html`, `index.md`, and search index files.
+   - A single **aggregator goroutine** collects all `IndexEntry` and `SearchIndexEntry` items from their respective channels.
+Once the channels are closed, it sorts the index entries by date and generates the final `index.html` (with embedded search data) and `index.md` files.
 1. **Synchronization**: `sync.WaitGroup` is used to ensure that all steps complete in the correct order.
 The main function waits for fetching, processing, and indexing to complete before exiting.

 This concurrent model allows the application to overlap network I/O (fetching gists) with CPU-bound work (processing files), significantly speeding up the archival process.